Yottr123/patient-tracker/README.md

 # patient-tracker
-A basic CRUD application made with React Native.
+A real-time CRUD application made with React Native and Firebase.